 Cumulus Media Welcomes Afford Anything Podcast to the Cumulus Podcast Network

-/EIN News/ -- NEW YORK, Sept.
-28, 2022 (GLOBE NEWSWIRE) -- Cumulus Media (NASDAQ: CMLS) today announced the podcast Afford Anything has joined the Cumulus Podcast Network.
+NEW YORK, Sept.
+28, 2022 (GLOBE NEWSWIRE) -- Cumulus Media CMLS today announced the podcast Afford Anything has joined the Cumulus Podcast Network.
 Creator and host Paula Pant helps listeners make smarter decisions about money, time, and life to align daily behaviors and habits with lifestyle goals.
 In the podcast, Pant also talks with guests about investing, travel, lifestyle design, financial independence, real estate, entrepreneurship, productivity, personal development, and the philosophy of money.

 A new episode of Afford Anything drops each Wednesday with a bonus episode the first Friday of each month.
 The podcast is available on Apple Podcasts, Spotify, Stitcher, TuneIn, Pocket Casts, and Google Podcasts, among other platforms.
 The Cumulus Podcast Network will distribute, market, and monetize all past and future episodes of Afford Anything.